Table of ContentsLASIK - The BasicsWhy Choose UsFinancing Your ProcedureSigns You Are Ready for LASIKGood Candidates for LASIK

 - Once this is completed, the flap is carefully set back into place.

-Following the procedure, you will be given easy-to-follow instructions and eye drops, and you will be able to go home with a designated driver.
-Your eyes may be mildly irritated for a short time once the numbing drops wear off.
-Most people find that if they take a short nap, they wake up feeling very little discomfort.
-Most patients notice remarkable vision results almost immediately, however this can vary based on several factors including the amount of prescription treated.
+Following the procedure, you will be given easy-to-follow instructions and eye drops, and you will be able to go home with your designated driver.
+Once the numbing drops wear off, your eyes may be mildly irritated (scratchy, stinging, tearing) for the first 3-4 hours following surgery, so you will be asked to go home and take a nap.
+Most patients wake up feeling very little discomfort and notice an improvement in vision almost immediately after their nap and certainly by the next day; however, your vision may require several months to fully stabilize.
+This can vary based on several factors including the amount of prescription treated.

 Why Choose Cavanaugh Eye Center For LASIK?